Fed seen jacking interest rates further as U.S. inflation soars | Business

 Fed seen jacking interest rates further as U.S. inflation soars

-After the report showing gas, food and rent prices drove overall inflation up 9.1% last month, traders of futures tied to the Fed's policy rate swiftly priced in a more than 40% probability of an even bigger 100-basis-point rise at the coming meeting.
-That was up from about a one-in-nine chance seen before the report, which also showed underlying inflation slowing.

-Traders boosted bets on Wednesday the Federal Reserve could deliver an even bigger interest-rate hike at its policy meeting later this month after the latest government data showed inflation, already at a 40-year high, accelerating further.

 A bevy of central bankers over the past couple of weeks have already signaled support for a 75 basis point rate increase at their upcoming policy meeting on July 26-27, following a similar-size hike at their last meeting in June.
+The consumer price index (CPI) rose 9.1% last month from a year earlier, data from the Labor Department showed on Wednesday, driven by rising costs for gas, food and rent.

+Investors boosted bets on Wednesday the U.S. Federal Reserve could deliver an even bigger interest-rate hike at its policy meeting later this month after a worse-than-expected inflation report showed price pressures, already running at a 40-year high, accelerating further.
+A bevy of central bankers over the past couple of weeks have already signaled support for a 75 basis point rate increase at their upcoming policy meeting on July 26-27, following a similar-size hike at their last meeting in June.

-After the report showing gas, food and rent prices drove overall inflation up 9.1% last month, traders of futures tied to the Fed's policy rate swiftly priced in a more than 40% probability of an even bigger 100-basis-point rise at the coming meeting.
+The consumer price index (CPI) rose 9.1% last month from a year earlier, data from the Labor Department showed on Wednesday, driven by rising costs for gas, food and rent.
+As a result, traders of futures tied to the Fed's policy rate swiftly priced almost even odds of an super-sized 100-basis-point rise at the coming meeting, according to an analysis of fed funds futures contracts compiled by the CME Group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)